OpenLiberty/devfile-stack-samples/java-openliberty/samples/jpa/README.md

 > odo push
 ```

-You have now created a Service Binding Request object called `jpa-servicebindingrequest-example-servicebindingrequest` in the cluster on behalf of your application.
+You have now created a Service Binding Request object in the namespace on behalf of your application.
 We must manually configure the YAML files associated with it and the Custom Resource Object associated with the database in order to link them both together.

 You can see this Service Binding Request via kubectl
 ```shell